Ending your J-1 Program

 I am a J-1 Short Term Scholar, am I subject to this rule?

 No, J-1 short term scholars are not subject to the 24 month bar.
-Once a short term program ends, the individual can come back in the Research or Professor Categories without waiting 24 months.
+Once a short term program ends, the individual can come back in either the Research Scholar or Professor category without waiting 24 months.

 2-Year Home Residency Requirement 212 (e)

-In some cases, J-1 Scholars are subject to the two-year home residence requirement.
-Being subject to the requirement means you and your J-2 dependents must return to your home country for two years before being eligible to apply for an immigrant intent status.
-At UW–Madison, our immigrant-intent statuses are H1-B and U.S. Permanent Residency (aka green card).
-The requirement also makes you and your J-2 dependents ineligible to change to any other visa status while within the United States.
+In some cases, J-1 Scholars are subject to the two-year home residency requirement.
+Being subject to this requirement means you and your J-2 dependents must return to your home country for two years before you are eligible to apply for an immigrant intent status.
+At UW–Madison, our immigrant-intent statuses are H-1B and permanent residency (aka green card).
+The requirement also makes you and your J-2 dependents ineligible to change to any other immigration status while in the United States.

-Not all J-1 visa holders are subject to this requirement.
+Not all J-1 Scholars are subject to this requirement.
 The requirement applies to individuals in one of the following situations:

-- If you are funded by the United States Government, your own government, or international organizations during part or all of your stay in the United States, you are subject to the requirement.
+- If you are funded by the United States Government, your own government, or international organizations during part or all of your stay in the United States.

-- If your skills are needed in your home country, as registered on the Exchange Visitor Skills List, you are subject to the requirement.
+- If your skills are needed in your home country, as registered on the Exchange Visitor Skills List.

-- If you are a graduate of a foreign medical school participating in an internship, residency, or a clinical training program in the United States sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG), you are subject to the requirement.
+- If you are a graduate of a foreign medical school participating in an internship, residency, or a clinical training program in the United States sponsored by the Educational Commission for Foreign Medical Graduates (ECFMG).

 This is an accordion element with a series of buttons that open and close related content panels.